rchain/architecture-docs/execution_model/rhovm.rst

     for ( val <- key )P | key! ( @Q ) -> P { @Q/val }

-On some thread, the output process :code:`key!` assigns the code of a process :code:`@Q` to the location denoted by :code:`key`.
+Barring consensus, this is the computational model of a concurrent protocol that stores a contract on the blockchain.
+On some thread, the output process :code:`key!` stores the code of a contract :code:`@Q` at the location denoted by :code:`key`.
 On another thread running concurrently, the input process :code:`for ( val <- key )P` waits for a new value :code:`val` to appear at :code:`key`.
-When :code:`val` appears at :code:`key`, :code:`P` is executed in an environment where :code:`@Q` is bound to (substituted for) :code:`val`.
-This operation modifies the value that :code:`key` references i.e. :code:`key` previously mapped to :code:`val` but now it maps to :code:`@Q`.
+When some :code:`val` appears at :code:`key`, in this case :code:`@Q`, :code:`P` is executed in an environment where :code:`@Q` is substituted for every occurrance of :code:`val`.
+This operation modifies the value that :code:`key` references i.e. :code:`key` previously mapped to a generic :code:`val` but now it maps to the code of a contract:code:`@Q`.
 Therefore, a reduction is a state transition of RhoVM.

 .. figure:: ../img/io_binding.png
     :align: center
     :width: 1650

     *Figure - Reduction effecting a key-value data store*

 The synchronization of an input and output process at :code:`key` is the event that triggers a state transition of RhoVM.
-At first glance, the output process, which assigns the value :code:`@Q` to the location denoted by :code:`key`, appears to constitute a state transition in itself.
+At first glance, the output process, which stores the contract :code:`@Q` to the location denoted by :code:`key`, appears to constitute a state transition in itself.
 However, the rho-calculus reduction semantics have an *observability* requirement.
 For any future computation :code:`P` to occur, the reduction rule requires that the input process :code:`for ( val <- key) P` *observes* the assignment at :code:`key`.
 This is because only the input term defines future computation, which means that the output term alone is computationally insignificant.
 Therefore, no *observable* state transition occurs until the input and output terms synchronize at :code:`key`.
 This obvservability requirement is enforced at compile-time to prevent DDoS attacks by repeated output :code:`key!(@Q)` invocation.

 It has been demonstrated that an application of the rho-calculus reduction rule, to a data element of a key-value data store, constitutes a state transition of an instance of the RhoVM.
-The goal, however, is to verify and maintain every state transition that ever occurs on an instance of the VM, which means that the configuration history of the key-value data store must be maintained through modification, hence it being a *persistent* data structure.
-Therefore, in addition to mapping to current values, each key maps to the verified history of reductions to occur at that location:
+The goal, however, is to verify and maintain every state transition that is specified by any contract to ever execute on an instance of the VM.
+This means that the configuration history of the key-value data store must be maintained through modification, hence it being a *persistent* data structure.
+Therefore, each key must map to the verified history of reductions to occur at that location:

 .. figure:: ../img/transaction_history.png